 - Simply Marketing Jobs

-Other ways to find a job include going to specialist PR recruitment agencies who will be able to help you find a job.
-These are sometimes a last resort as they can administer a fee and are often temporary.
-However, if you are looking for short term employment or experience, this could well be a better option.
+Other helpful ways to find PR work opportunities includes visiting the specialist PR recruitment agencies who will help you find a job.
+These are sometimes a last resort, as they may administer a fee, and the roles are often temporary.
+However, if you are searching for short-term employment or general work experience, this could be a preferred option.

-With the current rate of unemployment in the UK you might be finding it difficult to secure your first job in public relations.
-It would be a good idea to get some work experience or carry out a placement with a local PR company.
-This would help boost your CV and provide the quality "hands on" experience employers like to see.
+With the current rate of unemployment in the UK, you may find it difficult to secure your first job in public relations with no background in the industry and even with degree.
+It's good idea to get work experience in the field, help out a local charity or carry out a placement with a PR company.
+This will boost your CV, whilst providing the quality "hands on" experience that employers like to see.

-Finding a placement can often be quite easy as lots of companies offer these opportunities due to the lower paid salary.
+Finding a placement is often easy, as many companies offer opportunities such as these, due to the lower paid salary.

-A simple yet effective way to search for a placement is to create a cover letter asking for the opportunity, explaining your current situation and how you would like to get aquainted with a career in PR.
+A simple, yet effective way to search for a placement is to write a covering letter to one or more companies asking them if there is availability in a placement.
+Explain your current situation and how you want to be acquainted with a career in PR.

 Network like a pro

-Quite often the success of a PR campaign will rely on who you know.
-That's why it is vital to network with current people within the industry and to create close working relationships with other PR professionals.
-Social media has made this really easy, within minutes you could set up a twitter account and follow a plethora of leading people in the PR industry and even introduce yourself.
-Get involved and make yourself known!
+Quite often, the success of a PR campaign relies on who you know.
+It is vital to network with people already within the industry, and to create close working relationships with other PR professionals.
+Social media has made this easy.
+Within minutes, you can set up a Twitter account and follow a plethora of leading people in the PR industry.
+If you feel confident enough, you could even introduce yourself.

-One of the best resources to follow and interact with people in this industry is on LinkedIn, a business social networking site.
-You can setup a profile, join PR groups, view job postings from companies and most importantly get your name out in the open and interact with potential employers and colleagues.
+One of the best resources to join, and for PR industry interaction, is the business social networking site, LinkedIn.
+You can setup a profile, join PR groups, view job postings from companies, get your name recognised, and interact with potential employers and colleagues.

-Facebook also has a massive selection or public relations groups, which you can join and interact with.
+Facebook also has a huge selection of Public Relation groups, which you can join and interact with.

-It's also a good idea to take a break from the screen and go to the various networking events, meetups and conferences.
-Here you can meet people in the PR industry and share contacts.
-This could be vital whilst looking for work and also help build up your future contacts.
+Another good idea is to break away from the screen and visit one or more of the various networking events, meet ups and conferences.
+While there, you can meet people in the PR industry and share contacts.
+This can be vital whilst you are searching for work or placements, and it helps build up your future contacts.

-Here are some great websites to find local events:
+Here are some useful websites to find local events:

-As stated above it's always a good idea to keep your eye on the industry by reading blogs and news about public relations to get a feel for what's going on.
+Keep an eye on the PR industry by reading blogs and news about public relations, or you can network at events and learn more about the industry and current trends.
 We have selected our favourite PR blogs for you to peruse:

-Depending on which PR sector you go into, having the "gift of the gab" so to speak, could be vital to whether your career is a successful one.
-After all, it's all about communication with the public.
-You're going to have to get comfortable talking to people you don't know.
-Whether this is on the phone, in person, on Skype, via email or some other mode of communication.
+Depending on the PR sector you enter into, having the "gift of the gab" could be vital to whether your career is a successful one.
+After all, PR is all about communicating with the public.
+You must be comfortable talking to people you do not know, whether on the phone, in person, on Skype, via email, or another mode of communication.

-You also have to be thick skinned as you will often find yourself trying to sell your story to journalists or other media persons who may express their disinterest in an unfriendly manner.
-However, you have to bite your tongue and move on.
-Don't worry though....it's all character building!
+You also have to have a thick skin, as you will often find yourself trying to sell your story to journalists, or other media persons, who may express their disinterest often in an unfriendly manner.
+You must bite your tongue and move on.
+Do not worry though, as this career path helps build character.

-You might find yourself having to sell something you don't necessary believe in, which can be hard to do if you cannot find the right angle.
-It's best to know your goals and source, making sure you target the right people.
-Your must speak with authority like you truly believe in your story.
-If you do not have faith in your own product or story, it will be impossible to convince others.
+You might find yourself having to sell something you do not necessary believe in, which can be hard to do if you struggle to find the right angle.
+Know your goals and source, and target the right people.
+You must speak with authority like you truly believe in your story.
+If you have no faith in your own product or story, it will be impossible to convince others.

 If you have excellent persuasive and communication skills, then you have some of the rudimentary characteristics to start a prosperous career in public relations.
-A formal education is not always, what an employer is looking for, but as with any job,it's always an advantage, as it will provide you with the competitive edge against other applicants... on paper at least.
-Like most job interview, potentials are generally chosen based on their CV so if you have anything to shout about make sure it goes on there along with any formal education.
+A formal education is not always necessary, but it is always an advantage and provides you with the competitive edge against other applicants at least on paper.
+Like most job interviews, potential candidates are chosen based on their CV, so if you have relevant information to share, add it on there, along with any formal education.